 This may sound ridiculous on first read, but bear with me.
 We encounter so many projects where there isn’t any clarity around what people are being consulted on, or why.
 Not even at the end of the process when the results of the consultation are being written up.
-Either senior management is not providing any direction on what they are wanting to consult the public on, or how they plan to use the feedback, or they keep changing their minds in a way that totally destablises the entire process.
+Either senior management is not providing any direction on what they are wanting to consult the public on, or how they plan to use the feedback, or they keep changing their minds in a way that totally destabilises the entire process.
 We often encounter this situation in cases where there is a statutory requirement to consult and some organisations just “go through the motions” of consulting because they are required to do so.

 4. Overshadowed by bigger events

-If larger events (such as natural disasters or a controverisal topic generating a lot of interest) are unfolding in the community around you, people are not going to want to engage with you on your project.
+If larger events (such as natural disasters or a controversial topic generating a lot of interest) are unfolding in the community around you, people are not going to want to engage with you on your project.
 Chances are that you will be seen as insensitive and generate anger within the community.